Mrweatherman208/swift-alternate-icon-example/README.md

-# swift-alternate-icons-example
+# Swift Alternate Icons Example
-An Example of Alternate Icons with Swift 4 and made to work with iPads.
+An Example of Alternate Icons with Swift 5 and made to work with iPads.